-What to Include in the Home Page Layout
+What to include in the Home Page Layout of your website

 What should be included in the Home Page layout of my website?

-Now, where do they click on the home page?
+Now, where do they click to from the home page?
 You will now have to optimise that page too, in order to ensure that you are giving the visitor what they want.
-If you keep engaging the visitor you should be able to drive them through a funnel to make a purchase or enquiry.
+If you keep engaging the visitor, you should be able to drive them through a ‘funnel’ to make a purchase or enquiry.
 It is much like greeting a visitor to a physical store.
 Avoid annoying pop-ups, which are like over-eager salespeople on a shop floor asking you ‘How can we help you today?’ – let the visitors browse.
-Not only are they annoying, but they also reduce the speed of your page, so leave them out.
+Not only are pop-ups annoying, they also reduce the speed of your page, so leave them out.
 The website should load fast – check the FREE Google speed test HERE.
 Even Chat Bots can be annoying.
 Just because you can install one, does not mean you should do it.
 Imagine putting a Bot on your shop floor to answer questions – would that work for you?

 What can you do in 3 seconds to engage a visitor to your home page layout?

 Once they see that you provide the product or service they require and have happy clients like them, they will call you.
 Unless you have not yet convinced them that you are indeed a good choice.
 In which case they will ‘bounce’ off your page.
 A high ‘Bounce’ rate is obviously a bad sign.
-You can A/B test your pages, to find out which layout ot content works best.
+You can A/B test your pages, to find out which layout or content works best.
 See the results in your Google Analytics dashboard – this is a great source of data from your website.
 Remember you will not want ‘everybody’, only the visitors you want to engage with going forward.